axone-protocol/docs/docs/tutorials/webapp-1.md

 } while (!stop);
 ```

-To fully decode a transaction response, first, use the `decodeTxRaw` helper from `@cosmjs/proto-signing` and then populate with decoded messages thanks to the `decodeTxMessage` we previously added in `utils.ts`:
+To fully decode a transaction, first, use the `decodeTxRaw` helper from `@cosmjs/proto-signing` and then populate with decoded messages thanks to the `decodeTxMessage` we previously added in `utils.ts`:

 ```tsx
 import { DecodedTxRaw, decodeTxRaw } from "@cosmjs/proto-signing";